tosburn3/KerrGeodesicsC/README.md

 Geodesics can be computed with the command:

-./korb.out eccentric inclined a p e x
+./korb.out eccentric inclined a p e x lambdaNum lambdaMax

 Consider the following example: